eshapard/AnkiHabitica/README.md

 ## INSTALLATION

-### The Easy Way:
+### The Easy Way

-* In Anki, go to Tools >> Add-ons >> Browse & Install
+1. In Anki, go to Tools >> Add-ons >> Browse & Install
-* Paste in the following code: 954979168
+2. Paste in the following code: 1758045507
-* Restart Anki
+3. Restart Anki
-* After restart, go to Tools >> Ankihabitica >> Setup
+4. After restart, go to Tools >> Ankihabitica >> Setup
-* Open the Habitca API Settings page: https://habitica.com/#/options/settings/api
+5. Open the Habitca API Settings page: https://habitica.com/user/settings/api
-* Copy/paste your **User ID**
-* Copy/paste your **API Token**
+6. Enter *User ID* and *API Token* that get from HabitRPG
-* A new Habitica Habit will be created called Anki Points (after you do some cards!)
+7. A new Habitica Habit will be created called Anki Points (after you do some cards!)

 ### Manual Installation

-#### Linux:

-* Install ankihabitica.py and the AnkiHabitica subdirectory to $HOME/Anki/addons/ directory
-* Start Ank and run Tools >> AnkiHabitica >> Setup AnkiHabitica
- * enter userID and apiKey from HabitRPG

-Habitica userID and apiKey: These are NOT your username and password!
-See the API section of the settings menu in Habitica: https://habitica.com/#/options/settings/api

-#### Windows and Mac:

-* Install ankihabitica.py and the AnkiHabitica subdirectory to [your home directory]/Documents/Anki/addons directory
-* Start Ank and run Tools >> Setup HabitRPG
+1. Download the add-on file in https://github.com/eshapard/AnkiHabitica/releases
+2. Start Anki and in "Tools >> Add-ons >> Install from files..." select file that you download in the previous step.
+3. Open the Habitca API Settings page: https://habitica.com/user/settings/api
- * enter userID and apiKey from HabitRPG
+4. Run "Tools >> AnkiHabitica >> Setup AnkiHabitica" and enter *User ID* and *API Token* that get from HabitRPG

 ## USE AND CUSTOMIZATION